-- usbale in children, old age person, pregnant women, and in co-morbid patients.
+- usable in children, old age people, pregnant women, and co-morbid patients.

-Agni karma is the most superior para surgical modality in the context of action.
-It is a conventional method, in the Himalayan region as Tau Dam to treat diseases like Liver, stomach, and low back disease is in regular practice.
-Agnikarma is basically a superficial therapeutic burn, uses a red hot metallic rod to treat mainly the pain-related complaints.
-Susruta stated numerous methods, the material according to the body parts and complaints.
-It is useful to eradicate the outgrowth on the body like warts, harden tissues like in corn.
+Agni karma is the most superior para-surgical modality in the context of action.
+It is a conventional method, in the Himalayan region as Tau Dam to treat diseases like the Liver, stomach, and the low back disc in regular practice.
+Agni karma is a superficial therapeutic burn, that used-hot hot metallic rods to treat mainly pain-related complaints.
+Sushruta stated numerous methods, the material according to the body parts and complaints.
+It is useful to eradicate the outgrowth on the body like warts, and hardened tissues like in corn.
 Also used to check to bleed.
-Cautary in modern surgical practice is another form of Agni karma that changed with time and technology.
+Cautery in modern surgical practice is another form of Agni karma that changed with time and technology.

-Here are some of the enlisted material from Sushruta according to the site
+Here are some of the materials listed from Sushruta according to the site

 - At skin – Goat Dung, Cows horn, long pepper, metallic rode

 - For Bone, joints, and vessels-honey, jaggery, and oil/ghee